advanced-security/advanced-security-material/code-scanning-guides/setup-codeql-cli.md

 This step is typically used when you want to see the SARIF in the Code Scanning alerts UI.
 It's typically used when you want to post results to the default branch of a repository for the first time (baseline analysis) or to a pull request to see any security alert annotations.

 Here are some advanced things to note:
 - When posting the analysis for the first time to a default analysis, make sure you define a `--sarif-category`.
-That way for the analyses for subsequent pull requests can also share the same category value.
+That way  the analyses for subsequent pull requests can also share the same category value.
 Note that this kind of depends on how you're running the builds (whether or not you've broken down a monorepo into separate analyses or you have multiple scans due to multiple languaages) but typically just starting out, just make sure to have the same category value for subsequent scans, so that Code Scannning can easily figure out what the basline analysis is to compare subsequent analyses.